SauloCav/AI-Python/README.md

 The n puzzle is a classical problem for modelling algorithms involving heuristics.
 Commonly used heuristics for this problem include counting the number of misplaced tiles and finding the sum of the taxicab distances between each block and its position in the goal configuration.
 Note that both are admissible.
 That is, they never overestimate the number of moves left, which ensures optimality for certain search algorithms such as A*.

+## Genetic Algorithm

+The genetic algorithm is a method for solving both constrained and unconstrained optimization problems that is based on natural selection, the process that drives biological evolution.
+The genetic algorithm repeatedly modifies a population of individual solutions.
+At each step, the genetic algorithm selects individuals from the current population to be parents and uses them to produce the children for the next generation.
+Over successive generations, the population "evolves" toward an optimal solution.
+You can apply the genetic algorithm to solve a variety of optimization problems that are not well suited for standard optimization algorithms, including problems in which the objective function is discontinuous, nondifferentiable, stochastic, or highly nonlinear.
+The genetic algorithm can address problems of mixed integer programming, where some components are restricted to be integer-valued.